k-eeer/Testing/simpleAndroidAppTest/readme.md

 # testCalculator-description and usage:

-There are two simple test to the calculator android app: functional test with appium, and a load test with MonkeyRunner of Android Studio.
+There are two simple tests to the calculator android app: functional test with appium, and a load test with MonkeyRunner of Android Studio.

 First part is functional test, which tend to know whether 9+9=18, and save snapshoot of result.
 Second part is loading test, randomly check for user event 10 times.